lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Bitmap-lastWin title='Example of the bitmap in Window mode for the last window, for N=3)'}

-A ACK message may introduce padding at the end to align transmitted data to a byte boundary.
+An ACK message may introduce padding at the end to align transmitted data to a byte boundary.

 Bitmap sending MUST be optimized in size to reduce frame size and allow the ABORT message
 definition.
 The right-most bytes with all bitmap bit set to 1 MUST be removed from the transmission.